-When you download Windows 10, MS Office or any other software You might notice There is a 32-bit and a 64-bit version available.
-You might have a question on mind Which one do you need?
-Here this article we figure out What is the Difference Between 32-Bit and 64-Bit Windows 10 and which one is suitable for you.
+When you download Windows 10, MS Office or any other software You might notice there is a 32-bit and a 64-bit version available.
+You might have a question in mind Which one do you need?
+Here in this article, we figure out What is the Difference Between Windows 10 32-Bit and 64-Bit and which one is suitable for you.

 In terms of Computer processors, the number of bits refers to the size of the data types that it handles and the size of its registry.
 And the 32-bit and 64-bit refer to the way a computer’s processor (also called a CPU), handles information.
 Where 64-bit processors are exponentially more powerful than their 32-bit counterparts because they can hold and process so much more information.